Usman600/Odoo-Custom-Modules/README.md

-# Odoo-Custom-Modules
-internal_customization and om_hospital for hospital management system
+# Odoo-Custom-Modules for hospital management system